pshenmic/dashscan/api/docs/RPC.md

 ### GET /peers

 Returns the P2P network peers discovered by the indexer's crawler, geo-enriched and ordered by `lastSeen`.
-If neither `page` nor `limit` is supplied, the full set is returned without pagination; otherwise standard pagination is applied (defaults: `page=1`, `limit=10`).
+Pagination is optional: without `limit` the full set is returned in one page, otherwise the set is sliced by `limit` (`page` defaults to `1`).

 The crawler performs a breadth-first walk of the network starting from the indexer's configured P2P node, harvesting peer addresses via `getaddr` and probing each for liveness.
 It runs once when live sync starts and again every `PEER_CRAWL_EVERY_BLOCKS` blocks, overwriting the result set each round. **Every** discovered address is stored — including ones that did not answer — split into two Redis sets (`peers:available` / `peers:unavailable`) and exposed here via the `available` flag.